apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

 The installation and configuration of the DELL EMC Networker is out of scope and it is assumed that it has been properly performed in advance.
 Kindly make sure that DNS resolution, Timezones and system clocks are set/synced for KVM Hypervisors, Cloudstack Management Servers and DELL EMC Networker Server.
+Do not forget to perform your staging actions (if any) before the savesets expire.

+Depending on your topology, network bandwidth, backend storage speeds, number of customer VMs you should carefully plan, design and implement the Storage volumes, media pools.
+If you have multiple VMs that your customers want to be processed at the same time (e.g Friday night, end of business day in your timezone) this can easily overwhelm your resources since the backups are initiated outside DELL EMC Networker.

 A brief Outline of the prerequisite steps is provided.